mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

 As far as Git can tell,
 there's no difference between what it's been asked to save permanently and what's currently in the directory.
-However, if we do this:
+However, if we use the `--staged` flag:

 ```bash
 $ git diff --staged